ShahedAlMashni/disaster-response-pipeline/README.md

     - To run ETL pipeline that cleans data and stores in database, **go to the data directory** and run:
             `python3 process_data.py disaster_messages.csv disaster_categories.csv DisasterResponse.db`

-    - To run ML pipeline that trains classifier and saves the model,**go to the model directory** and run:
+    - To run ML pipeline that trains classifier and saves the model, **go to the models directory** and run:
              `python3 train_classifier.py ../data/DisasterResponse.db classifier.pkl`

 2. Run the following command in the **app directory** to run the web app.